 - An open attitude to let distractions come and go without judgment.

 Learning to relax through meditation is a skill that takes time and practice.
 There are many online resources and apps available.
-Take time to explore different methods and find what works best.
-Dedicate 10 minutes each day for meditation, and learn ways to relax and reflect on the positive things in life.
+Take time to explore different methods and find what works best for you.
+Dedicate 10 minutes each day for meditation, and learn ways to relax and reflect on the positive in life.